helenclx/100-days-of-code/r1-log.md

 - Created [my first pull request](https://github.com/freeCodeCamp/freeCodeCamp/pull/53332) on the GitHub repository of freeCodeCamp’s codebase and curriculum to fix the Step 23 description of the above project course.

 **Thoughts:** I got to practice using recursive functions, including the practice of writing base case before the recursion, and learned more about contributing to open-source repository by reading and following contribution guidelines.

+---

+### Day 22: 24 January 2024.
+Wednesday

+**Today's Progress:** Completed freeCodeCamp’s Learn Recursion by Building a Decimal to Binary Converter.
+Did Steps 74 to 109.

+**Thoughts:** This project gave me a deeper understanding of recursive functions by creating an animation showing the process.